mlbridge/mlbridge.github.io/README.md

 Elasticsearch is a NoSQL distributed database where the data is stored in a manner that the data retrieval is quick.
-That makes it an ideal choice for communicating between four different ML Bridhe components running parallelly.
+That makes it an ideal choice for communicating between four different ML Bridge components running parallelly.
 Each component dumps data into the Elasticsearch Database, which then can be retrieved by other components and then depending on the data, different actions can be taken by each component.
 Hence, it acts as an ideal communication